anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 ```

 # Make sure it runs in Kitchen
 What happens when you run `kitchen verify` now?
 Hopefully, you'll get a failure in your first suite for `server` user not existing and another in the second suite for the `client` user not existing.
 Like this...
+(Don't be confused, I took this screenshot when I ran it with kitchen-azurerm.)

 <img src='/assets/article_images/2016-10-05-inspec-basics-9/attributes-2.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />